Arguments and Positions

 The public and legal environment for gene editing in Germany and the EU is in need of improvement.
 Large and small businesses of the life science industry should be able to use gene editing.

-It is important for research-intensive products and processes to be not only developed in Germany: It must also be possible to produce them or put them into practice in this country, and they must be allowed to show their benefits fast.
+It is important for research-intensive products and processes to be not only developed in Germany and to be allowed to show their benefits fast.
 General and scientifically unfounded rejection also adversely affects medical, industrial and agricultural biotechnology.

 - Science-based, case-by-case assessment of gene editing